eamonnbell-dur/hpc-vlm-starter/COMPATIBILITY.md

 ---

+## A Note on the Hardware Moment We're In

+If your institution's current GPU cluster feels underpowered for this kind of work, it may not be for long.
+Research computing infrastructure at major universities is in active transition to NVIDIA's Blackwell generation — and the implications for historians and archivists running VLM pipelines are significant.

+The A100 (80 GB), which powers our production pipeline, has been the workhorse of academic AI research for the past four years.
+Running a 72B model on A100s requires 4 cards and careful parallelism configuration — tensor-parallel and pipeline-parallel settings that introduce real complexity.
+The Blackwell generation changes that calculus substantially:

+- **NVIDIA B200** (192 GB HBM3e, ~4.5 petaFLOPS FP8): A single card fits a 72B model with room to spare.
+No parallelism required.
+Several major research universities — including UVA — are bringing B200 clusters online in 2026.
+- **NVIDIA RTX Pro 6000 Blackwell** (96 GB GDDR7): A workstation-class Blackwell card already available at institutions including UNC and UMich.
+A 72B model fits across two cards; a 27B model fits on one.

+The practical upshot: a pipeline that currently requires a 4-GPU A100 node running for 10 days to process 1.4 million documents will likely run on a single B200 node in roughly the same time, with simpler configuration.
+For collections in the tens of thousands, a single Blackwell-generation GPU could finish the job in hours.

+If your cluster feels like it's at the edge of what's possible for this work right now, check with your research computing office about their hardware roadmap.
+The window between "this seems out of reach" and "this runs on a single node" is closing quickly.

+---

 ## GPU Architecture and VRAM

 vLLM requires NVIDIA GPUs with CUDA compute capability **sm_70 or higher** (Volta architecture, 2017 or newer).
 Older GPUs — including Kepler (K20, K80), Maxwell, and Pascal-generation cards — will not run vLLM regardless of VRAM.